memfault/interrupt/_drafts/trice.md

 ##  The History of *Trice*

 Developing firmware means dealing with interrupts and timing.
 How do you check if an interrupt occurred?
 You might increment a counter and display it in a background loop with some printf-like function.
 What about time measurement?
-Set a digital output to 1 and 0 and connect a measurement device like an oscilloscope or Salae.
+Set a digital output to 1 and 0 and connect a measurement device like an oscilloscope or [Saleae](https://www.saleae.com/).

 I once was developing software for a real-time image processing device, and I had to hunt down what was causing a regression in processing time.
 A spare analog output with a video interrupt-synced oscilloscope gave me the needed information after I changed the analog output on several points in my algorithm.
 But this isn't ideal.
 I just want to deal with my programming tasks and not worry about connecting wires and extra instruments.